gthvn1/chip8-emulator/Readme.md

 - Another *chip8* emulator in rust
 - Only instructions used to display IBM logo are implemented
 - Next to implement for pong is `fX65`
-- To run it: `cargo run --bin emulator chip8-roms/IBM_logo.ch8`
+- To run it: `cargo run --bin emulator <ROMS>`
+    - See Timendus link below for some testing ROMS
 - To debug prepend `RUST_LOG=debug`
 - [Changelog](https://github.com/gthvn1/chip8-emulator/blob/master/Changelog.md)